YottaDB/YDBDoc/MessageRecovery/errors.rst

 MAXACTARG, Maximum number of actual arguments exceeded

-Compile Time Error: This indicates that a DO or extrinsic function supplied an actuallist with more than 32 elements.
+Compile Time Error: This indicates that a DO or extrinsic function supplied an actual list with more than 32 elements.

 Action: Modify the routine so that it passes fewer parameters explicitly.